 Maidstone lies around 35 miles from central London.
 Carrying a single donated ring up to a specialist buyer in the capital means a long return journey, train fares or parking charges and a volunteer off the shop floor for most of a day.

 Posting to GoldPaid removes that cost.
 The Maidstone shop keeps its staff in place, the parcel travels insured, and the written valuation arrives with nothing to commit to until the charity has read it in full.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 What Maidstone charity shops should set aside before pricing